pairshaped/curlingio-docs/docs/club-management/fees.md

 They must be associated excplicitly to each league, competition, and product where they will be applied.
 You do this by editing the league, competition, or product and adding the relevant fees in the **Addons and Fees** section.

+You will also see any affiliate fees you are inheriting from your membership association here.
+Like the Curling Canada fee and the relevant membership association fee.
+You cannot edit or delete these inherited fees, but like all other fees, they are not automatically associated to your league, products, or competitions, and must be explicitly assigned.

 Within your admin area, click on the **Club** dropdown menu in the top bar and then click on **Fees**.

 ![Navigation](/img/docs/club-management/fees/navigation.png)